-Abstract:
+Abstract

-Mysticete (baleen) whales comprise some of the largest swimming animals that have ever evolved on earth and, as a result, present an ideal case study for examining how morphology and the kinematics of swimming scale up to the largest body sizes.
-The current study uses data from inertial whale-borne sensors coupled with morphometric measurements from UAV drones to calculate kinematic parameters related to oscillatory swimming for three whale species (minke, humpback, blue) ranging in size from ~9-25m.
-These data have allowed us to produce the first estimates of thrust power, drag coefficient, Reynolds numbers, and propulsive efficiency for swimming baleen whales.
-Our results show that mass-specific thrust increases with increasing swim efforts but is unaffected by body size or tail area.
-Our data also shows that propulsive efficiency increases with increasing swim speed but decreases with increasing body size, contrary to previous estimates for smaller animals that propulsive efficiency should increase with increasing body size.
-We also compared our empirically-parameterized estimates to a rigid-body model and found that the drag for a swimming animal is ~3-6 times higher than the simple gliding model.
-The relationships between kinematics, morphometrics, and hydrodynamic performance that we have shown for these massive animals ultimately confirm that oscillatory swimming remains an effective and efficient swimming mode, regardless of body size.
-Together with previous studies of smaller animals, our results could help us understand why this particular swimming style has proliferated so widely and remained relatively conserved over the evolutionary history of swimming.
+Baleen whales (Mysticeti) comprise some of the largest swimming animals that have ever evolved on earth and, as a result, present an ideal case study for examining how morphology and the kinematics of swimming scale up to the largest body sizes.
+We used data from whale-borne inertial sensors coupled with morphometric measurements from aerial drones to calculate the hydrodynamic performance of oscillatory swimming in three baleen whale species (minke whales, Balaenoptera bonaerensis; humpback whales, Megaptera novaeangliae; blue whales, Balaenoptera musculus) ranging in body length from ~9-25m.
+Our results suggest that mass-specific thrust increases with increasing swimming speed but is unaffected by body size or fluke area.
+Propulsive efficiency increased with increasing swim speed but decreased with increasing body size, contrary to previous estimates for smaller animals that propulsive efficiency should increase with increasing body size.
+Although our empirically-parameterized estimates for the drag of a swimming baleen whale was ~3-6 times higher than a simple gliding model, oscillatory locomotion at this scale exhibits high propulsive efficiency as in other adept swimmers.

-Introduction:
+Introduction

-The re-invasion of aquatic and marine environments by cetacean (whale) ancestors has resulted in a host of unique morphological adaptations that facilitate life in water.
-Among these is the evolution of a fusiform body shape and flattened control surfaces to move more effectively through the water (Fish et al., 2008).
-These morphological adaptations are functionally convergent with similar structures in other swimming animals such as thunniform fish, sharks, sirenians, and the extinct ichthyosaurs (Donley et al., 2004; Gleiss et al., 2011).
-The majority of these swimmers use an oscillatory swimming style that involves side-to-side or up-and-down movement of a tail to generate lift and thrust and overcome drag (Fish, 1998).
-What makes mysticete (baleen) cetaceans unique among oscillatory swimmers is their enormous body sizes, which they have evolved rapidly in the last five million years (Slater et al 2017 Proc B).
-Because of their size and the similarity of their body shape and swimming method to other aquatic and marine animals, baleen whales present an ideal system to study how swimming performance variables scale with extreme body size.
+The repeated invasion of aquatic and marine environments by tetrapods over the last 250 million years has resulted in a host of convergent morphological adaptations that facilitate life in water (Kelley & Pyenson, 2015).
+Among these adaptations are the evolution of a fusiform body shape, flattened control surfaces, and sickle-shaped caudal fin to locomote more effectively through the water (Fish et al., 2008).
+These morphological adaptations are functionally analogous with other swimming animals such as thunniform fish, lamnid sharks, cetaceans, sirenians, and the extinct ichthyosaurs (Donley et al., 2004; Gleiss et al., 2011).
+The majority of these swimmers use an oscillatory swimming style that involves side-to-side or up-and-down movement of a hydrofoil-like tail to generate lift-based thrust and overcome drag (Fish, 1998).
+Cetaceans are unique among oscillatory swimmers because of their extreme body mass, exemplified in mysticetes, which evolved in the last five million years (Slater et al 2017).
+Although the swimming performance of large whales has long been of interest to researchers (Krogh, 1934; Kermack, 1948; Bose and Lien, 1989), direct measures of their swimming kinematics and morphology have been lacking.